s07308/Tau-Process-Inference/README.md

 ### res.tau.process_func()
-This function wraps the procedure to calculate the local Kendall's &tau; process at the specified time points.
+This function wraps the procedure to calculate the local Kendall's &tau; process at the specified time point.

 #### Arguments
 `X`: a non-empty numeric vector of group indicators, coded as 0 or 1 <br>